ProgrammingNinja19/Scaler_Campanion/Copy Constructors, Deep Copy, and Inheritance in Java.md

 ## Deep vs. Shallow Copy

 ### Shallow Copy
 A shallow copy creates a new object, but instead of copying the elements, it only copies references to the objects.
-This means changes to the data in one object will reflect in another because they share the same memory references【4:18†transcript.txt】.
+This means changes to the data in one object will reflect in another because they share the same memory references.

 ### Deep Copy
 A deep copy involves creating a new instance of an object, including any objects referenced by the fields of the original object.
 The new copy is completely independent of the original.
 Here’s how a deep copy may look in implementation: